 When we reach out to those around us, we are letting someone know they are not alone and don’t have to be alone in their suffering.
 It can be as simple as asking someone if they are OK or how are they doing.
 To reach out is to let someone know you are there, available, and ready to help should the need arise.
 And yes, if you’re offering help, be prepared to offer it.

-In reality, it can be difficult for someone who’s in the burnout troughs to ask for help.
+In reality, it can be difficult for someone who’s going through burnout to ask for help.
 But that doesn’t mean we stop trying.
 Sometimes, this means it is on us to let them know we care, asking if they are OK or even telling them we know they are not.

 2. The Power of Holding Space

 Often when someone tells us they are burnt out or feeling stressed, it’s easy to hijack the conversation by telling them our opinion of what is wrong and what they should be doing.
-Instead of turning the conversation back to us, ‘I know how that feels.
+Sometimes, unknowingly (and without any ill intent), we turn the conversation back to us, ‘I know how that feels.
 Like when that happened to me during… ‘

 Instead of making it about them, we make it about us.
 We need to retrain ourselves to remember that holding space is about the person needing our support.